swisstopo/swissgeol-boreholes-dataextraction/docs/groundtruth-json.md

 This repository expects **ground-truth training/evaluation data** to be provided as a single JSON file.

-This document describes the expected format based on the example Zurich ground-truth file.
+This document describes the expected format of the ground-truth file.

 ---